A Defense of Climate Tragedy, or What the Scientists Got Wrong about “The Uninhabitable Earth”

 If scientists, and by extension “science communicators,” must make every effort to articulate scientific truth — that is, to make precise, highly qualified claims that describe the world with the highest possible degree of certainty — must everyone who represents climate change speak this way?
 Must writers forego the tools and techniques of thousands of years of literary culture when they narrate what science itself says may happen to us if we do not stop burning fossil fuels right now?
 Moving forward, will scientists allow writers — and, by extension, filmmakers, dramatists, painters, historians, “theorists,” composers, etc — to represent climate change in ways that are designed to incite terror and hope and anger and love and all the passions that give people the momentum to fight political fights?
 Is it possible for the language of climate change to transcend the genre of “science communication” and become animated by art?

 Before I continue, let me say that I think there’s some merit to the critique that DWW is a bit “doomist” in his article.
-What makes him so is not that he narrates the most harrowing effects of climate change as if they would happen all at once or that he posits a relationship between climate change and extinction.
+But what makes him so is not that he narrates the most harrowing effects of climate change as if they would happen all at once or that he posits a relationship between climate change and extinction.
 Rather it’s that he silently but strongly implies in his conclusion that even the most alarmed scientists are optimistic that we can avoid climate apocalypse only because they lack the imagination to see what “The Uninhabitable Earth” has laid so shockingly before our eyes.
 “Climate systems,” DWW writes, “designed to give feedback over centuries or millennia prevent us — even those who may be watching closely — from fully imagining the damage done already to the planet.
 But when we do truly see the world we’ve made, [the scientists] say, we will also find a way to make it livable.
 For them, the alternative is simply unimaginable.”
 For them the alternative is unimaginable, but not for DWW — who has imagined our destruction so fully and eloquently in his article — and not, now, for us, who have read and seen what he imagined.

 In other words, in “The Uninhabitable Earth” DWW casts himself as a kind of prophetic Tiresias to humanity’s blind Oedipus, warning us about what we’re tragically fated to suffer because we’ve recognized ourselves too late (“Two degrees of warming used to be considered the threshold of catastrophe: tens of millions of climate refugees unleashed upon an unprepared world.
 Now two degrees is our goal, per the Paris climate accords, and experts give us only slim odds of hitting it.”)
 Further, he implicitly blames the scientists for our ongoing blindness, suggesting we have not yet mobilized successfully against climate change because our concept of global warming has been constrained by the anemic and ineffective “scientific reticence” that produces “the timid language of scientific probabilities.”
 I can only imagine how provoking all this must be to climate scientists who, let’s be frank, are heroically dedicating their lives not only to poorly-remunerated research and teaching, but also to fending off the coordinated and unrelenting attacks of climate deniers in government and the media, all while receiving repeated death threats for their efforts.
 No wonder they went after him!
 As a friend of mine who works on climate campaigns in the Bay Area wrote me after reading the article: “To think that even the scientists who are talking about climate change are perhaps not accurately portraying just how dire the situation is … that’s very terrifying.”